 Gym Start-Up Costs

 The location, size, target demographic and equipment in your gym will all play a role in determining the total cost of operations.
-Considering these factors, the cost of starting a gym ranges from $10,000 to $50,000.
+Therefore, considering these factors, the cost of starting a gym generally ranges from $10,000 to $50,000.

 Monthly recurring expenses: